A promissory note and scales of justice on a Missouri attorney's desk for debt collection.

 When collecting a debt, you have to follow the rules.
 In Missouri, debt collection practices are primarily governed by the federal Fair Debt Collection Practices Act (FDCPA).
 This law prevents abusive or deceptive collection tactics.
 It’s also crucial to know your deadline for taking legal action.
 In Missouri, the statute of limitations for written contracts, including promissory notes, is 10 years from the date the borrower defaulted.
 This means you have a decade to file a lawsuit to recover your money.
 If you wait longer than that, you may lose your right to collect through the courts.

-How Can an Attorney Help You Collect?
+How Can an Attorney Help You Collect a Promissory Note?

 Trying to collect on a promissory note can be frustrating, especially when your requests are ignored.
 While you can make calls and send emails, an attorney has legal tools at their disposal to compel payment.
 Bringing in a legal professional signals to the debtor that you are serious about recovering what you’re owed.
 They can manage the entire process, from initial contact to enforcing a court order, giving you a much stronger chance of success.
 An experienced collections attorney understands the specific laws in Missouri and can apply them to your situation, ensuring every action taken is both legal and effective.
 They take the emotion out of the process and approach it with a clear, strategic plan.
 This not only increases your chances of getting paid but also saves you the stress and time of pursuing the debt yourself.